RobotsConf/2014/README.md

 Join us for the world's first RobotsConf - December 6 and 7, 2013 at Amelia Island, FL

+Please note all hardware discussion must be Creative Commons Attribute-Share Alike and discussion of projects implicitly releases all participants and viewers of legal concerns and ramifications.

 RobotsConf will be the first ever Software Developer's Hardware Conference!

 [http://www.robotsconf.com](http://www.robotsconf.com) : Follow [@RobotsConf](https://twitter.com/robotsconf) for details